sam1362/event-explorer/README.md

 `http://localhost:3000`

 The frontend communicates directly with the backend (`EventsApi`) and does not require its my API key.
+In this phase only "Entertainment card" in the home page works.
+Other pages are under construction.
 ---

 ## Testing